xinity/dcos-docs-site/pages/services/edge-lb/tutorials/index.md

 navigationTitle:  Tutorials
 title: Tutorials
 menuWeight: 20
-excerpt: Learning to use Edge-LB
+excerpt: How to configure and deploy Edge-LB

 enterprise: false
 ---